As another Hall of Fame vote approaches, support for overlooked Clay Matthews gains steam

 “My body starts to hurt when I think about the Matthews brothers and how many games they played.
 That’s unbelievable,” Munoz said.

 “His career is remarkable,” said Munchak.
 “The fact he was an every-down player.
 He didn’t leave the field.
 That’s rare these days.
-I just thought when you do what he did for long and do it so well, which was amazing to me … to be that good for that long.”
+I just thought when you do what he did for so long and do it so well, which was amazing to me … to be that good for that long.”

 Detractors might point to Matthews’ earning only four Pro Bowl selections in 19 years.
 But it was a position crowded with pass rush linebackers in the 1980s who did mostly one thing well – sack the quarterback.
 And of the seven linebackers selected to the NFL All-Decade Team of the 1980s, none played longer than 15 years.